novix-sa/Pyplan/docs/User Guide/Introduction.md

 Pyplan can be considered a Python Integrated Development Environment and it is strongly

 ## What you will find in this User Guide
-You must learn Pandas, Numpy and Xarray elsewhere

-## What you will NOT find in this User Guide
-A tutorial for learning Pandas, Numpy, Xarray

-## Formerly Cubeplan users

 The user guide has been structured in the following sections:
 ### Pyplan App Homepage
 Where it is described the application main menu and sections Describes what you see after login